Double Bass Lessons

 Throughout her studies, Chloe was the recipient of many scholarships and awards including an Australian Postgraduate Award (for students of exceptional research potential) to undertake her master’s degree.
 While completing her undergraduate degree, she was the principal double bass of the Queensland Youth Symphony as well as a member of the Australian Youth Orchestra, and toured internationally several times with them both.
 In 2009, Chloe spent a month studying in Quebec, Canada at the prestigious music festival Le Domaine Forget, where she participated in masterclasses for François Rabbath and Paul Ellison.
 Chloe has performed both nationally and internationally with a variety of Australian orchestras including Camerata – Queensland’s Chamber Orchestra, Queensland Symphony Orchestra, Queensland Pops Orchestra, Melbourne Symphony Orchestra, Royal Melbourne Philharmonic Orchestra and the Tasmanian Symphony Orchestra.
 Well-versed in musical theatre, she has also performed as Principal Double Bass for the Brisbane seasons of Dr Zhivago (2011), The Sound of Music (2016) and was the Deputy Double Bassist for several shows during the Brisbane season of Les Miserables (2015).

 Chloe was a co-recipient of the 2015 and 2016 Queensland Music Award (World) for the songs ‘Enfants du Chemin’ and ‘Nightwatch’ which she co-wrote as a former member of the band, MZAZA.
-Currently, Chloe is pursuing her interest in Argentinian tango music with her ensemble, the Mendoza Tango Quartet.
+Currently, Chloe is pursuing her interest in Argentinian tango music with her own quartet.
 She was the recipient of a 2016 Lord Mayor’s Young and Emerging Artist Fellowship and PPCA Grant to enable her to attend Tango for Musicians at Reed College in Portland (OR), USA, as well as undertake further study and research of tango music in Buenos Aires, Argentina.